Why is UCAT so hard

-Most current medical students and doctors would agree that UCAT is probably the single most important and hardest test that you will ever have to sit.
-Many students, especially those who do not prepare, are shocked by the difficulty of UCAT.
-Some who do prepare become disillusioned with the process, finding the questions difficult to complete within the time limits.
+Most current medical students and doctors would agree that UCAT is probably the hardest and single most important test that they ever sat in their career.
+Many students, especially those who do not prepare effectively, are shocked by the difficulty of UCAT.
+Some who do prepare become disillusioned by the difficulty of UCAT.
 So why is UCAT so hard?
 And what can you do about it?
 Read on!

 School and university exams test your knowledge and your ability to apply that knowledge.
-UCAT is not a test of knowledge; it is a test of your generic skills.
+In contrast, UCAT is not a test of knowledge; it is a test of your generic skills.
 That is, it tests your ability to think, rather than your ability to memorise or to learn information.
-You most likely have never sat a test of generic skills before, so the questions in UCAT will seem unfamiliar and difficult.
-Furthermore, UCAT is a computer-based test, a format that most students will not be comfortable with.
+You most likely have never sat a test of generic thinking skills before, so the questions in UCAT will seem unfamiliar and difficult.
+Furthermore, UCAT is a computer-based test, a format that most students will not be comfortable or familiar with.

 By exposing yourself over and over to the various types of UCAT questions, they will no longer seem so alien.
-The more you practice, the more familiar and comfortable you will be with the questions, and the easier UCAT will seem.
-It is vital that you practice completing UCAT questions on a computer-based platform to accurately simulate the testing experience.
-All MedEntry UCAT practice questions, drills and exams are made available on this platform.
+The more you practice for UCAT, the more familiar and comfortable you will be with the questions, and the easier UCAT will seem.
+It is vital that you practice completing UCAT questions on an accurate computer-based platform to effectively simulate the testing experience.

-The mere knowledge that you will not have enough time to answer all questions correctly in UCAT is, in itself, comforting.
-Many, many students have achieved very high scores in UCAT even though they have run out of time in one or more subtests.
-Understand this, become comfortable with the idea, and tailor your UCAT approach appropriately – by not spending too much time on difficult UCAT questions and making an educated guess when required.
+The mere knowledge that you will not have enough time to answer all UCAT questions correctly is, in itself, comforting.
+Many, many students have achieved 99th percentile in UCAT even though they have run out of time in one or more UCAT subtests.
+Understand this, become comfortable with the idea, and tailor your UCAT approach appropriately.
+This includes not spending too much time on difficult UCAT questions and being willing to make an educated guess when required.

 The type of student who wants to get into medicine is, in general, very smart and motivated.
-You have probably never had to compete against such a tough cohort before.
-You are probably used to being top of your class.
+You have probably never had to compete against such a tough cohort of students before.
+You are probably used to being top of your class!
 However, when it comes to UCAT, chances are you won’t be.
 This may sound harsh, but it is true and it is important to acknowledge it.